vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 a.
 It has been mentioned above that RV. and AV. contain only two examples each of the `s`-future, and none of the periphrastic.
-The former begin to appear in the Brāhmaṇas more numerously, but still sparingly, with participles, and conditional (only `adhārayiṣyat` ÇB.;
+The former begin to appear in the Brāhmaṇas more numerously, but still sparingly, with participles, and conditional (only `adhārayiṣyat` śB.;
-`alāpayiṣyathās` ChU.); of the latter, ÇB. affords two instances (`pārayitā́smi` and `janayitā́si`).
+`alāpayiṣyathās` ChU.); of the latter, śB. affords two instances (`pārayitā́smi` and `janayitā́si`).
 Examples of both formations are quotable from the later language (including the middle form
-darçayitāhev: 947 c).
+darśayitāhev: 947 c).

 1051\.
 Verbal Nouns and Adjectives.
 These are made in two different
 ways: either 1. from the full causative stem (in the same manner as the